 If you want to try the local dishes, a great place to head to is Lokál Dlouhááá.
 This restaurant/pub has three locations around the city and they serve a mean beer alongside local favorites like fried cheese, dumplings, and goulash.
 It has a lovely atmosphere too, you truly feel like a local when you’re in there.

 Another local dish I haven’t mentioned yet is chlebíčky, an open-faced sandwich and if you ask a local where you should have one, they will say Sisters Bistro.
-Sisters Bistros serves these up on sunflower bread, along with loads of toppings including meat, delicious cheeses, and vegetarians options.
+Sisters Bistros serves these up on sunflower bread, along with loads of toppings including meat, delicious cheeses, and vegetarian options.

 Weirdly enough, Prague is home to some of the best Vietnamese restaurants you can find and this is because young Vietnamese moved to Prague for work during the communist years.
 Pho Vietnam Tuan & Lan is a great place to spend an evening tasting up some Asian delights.